gacou54/Analytic1D/README.md

 # Analytic1D

-This module aims to facilitate derivative and integral, both analytic and numeric, for one dimension system.
-To see examples, look at examples.py.
+This module aims to facilitate derivatives and integrations, both analytic and numeric, for one dimension system.
+I implemented few numeric methods and tried derivate/integrate with symbolic methods (with Sympy).
+To examples, look at examples.py.

 Example